rings header text

 There are many great teachers who have, early in life, suffered from their destructive egos, and yet when they eventually discovered how to use that same powerful ego to bring love, harmony and beauty into the world, they rose quickly into the ranks of the highly respected and widely admired.

-In fact, when the ego becomes directed toward of life of love, harmony and beauty, those who have the strongest egos may find it very easy to rise into the highest of spiritual states, thanks to that strong ego's ability to enjoy bringing love, harmony and beauty into every situation.
+In fact, when the ego becomes directed toward of life of love, harmony and beauty, those who have a strong ego may find it very easy to rise into the highest of spiritual states, thanks to that strong ego's ability to enjoy bringing love, harmony and beauty into every situation.

 Taking Charge of the Ego

 In order to reclaim one's true potential in life, and tame the out of control ego, it is necessary to first become consciously aware of what the ego is doing and be able to say "Ahh, I see what that pesky ego is doing!".
-Then, when the ego, and the ego's reactive drama, is simply seen for the clutter and chatter that it is, and is no longer identified as "I" or "me" or "mine", then one can begin to slowly and methodically take charge of the situation and deal with each situation as it arises, without undue reaction, drama or concern.
+Then, when the ego, and the ego's reactive drama, are simply seen for the clutter and chatter that they are, and are no longer identified as "I" or "me" or "mine", then we can begin to methodically take control of the mind and deal with each situation as it arises, without undue reaction, drama or concern.
 When the mind is preoccupied with "I", "me" or "mine", life can be very difficult.
-However, with calm mindful awareness of the present moment, life is easy and satisfying.
+However, with calm mindful awareness of the present moment, life is filled with a sense of ease and satisfaction.

 When the ego has become overgrown and dominates the mind, it is all too easy to think of the ego as "me", and one is then led to believe that the worries of the ego are "my worries", the anxieties of the ego are "my anxieties".
 But that's not true.
 Those thoughts are not "you", they are merely the chatter of your housekeeper.
 The ego is merely a tool to help maintain the body.
 Take charge of the ego, tear down the walls and veils that make life difficult.
 Accept what is, look for opportunities, and move on.